Madhavkumar-04/subjective/Answer-Evaluation-System-main/saved_model/README.md

 - source_sentence: Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.
   sentences:
-  - It’s a chemical reaction in plants using sunlight.
-  - Photosynthesis is when plants make their own food.
+  - It’s when plants use sunlight to make sugar and oxygen from CO2 and water.
-  - Plants use carbon dioxide and water to make food in sunlight, giving off oxygen.
+  - Photosynthesis is how plants use sunlight to make food from carbon dioxide and water, producing oxygen.
+  - It’s the process where plants make glucose using light, water, and CO2, releasing oxygen.
 - source_sentence: Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.
   sentences:
-  - Plants take in sunlight and make oxygen.
+  - It’s a process that makes glucose in plants with light.
-  - It’s the process where plants make glucose using light, water, and CO2, releasing oxygen.
+  - It’s how plants grow using sunlight.
-  - Photosynthesis is how plants use sunlight to make food from carbon dioxide and water, producing oxygen.
+  - Photosynthesis is when plants make their own food.
 - source_sentence: Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.
   sentences:
+  - Photosynthesis uses chlorophyll to make energy.
   - Photosynthesis is the process of plants making food with sunlight, water, and air.
-  - Plants make energy from sunlight.
-  - It’s a process that makes glucose in plants with light.
+  - It’s a chemical reaction in plants using sunlight.
 - source_sentence: Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.
   sentences:
-  - It’s how plants grow using sunlight.
+  - Plants make energy from sunlight.
-  - It’s when plants use sunlight to make sugar and oxygen from CO2 and water.
+  - Plants use sunlight to convert water and carbon dioxide into sugar.
-  - Photosynthesis uses chlorophyll to make energy.
+  - Plants use carbon dioxide and water to make food in sunlight, giving off oxygen.
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---